richelbilderbeek/slu_open_science_fika/README.md

 I think the proposal by KB
-is a step in the right direction, unconvincing to any critical reader, and has no effect on the most prevalent problems.
+is a step in the right direction, unconvincing to any critical reader, and has no effect on the most prevalent problems, hence I share a proposal that will address these.
 I will clarify my points here, in the hope to convince KB to make some changes.
 However, I can imagine there is an unpublished strategy behind this proposal and I will definitely give KB the benefit of the doubt in being